 The California-Hawaii Elks Major Project, affectionately known as Purple Pig pledges its commitment to addressing the unmet needs of disabled children throughout the states of California and Hawaii by developing a program of supporting services to aid these children at no cost to the families and without discrimination.

 The members of Elks #6 hold a special passion for this project.
-If you join us for Sunday Breakfast we hope you will contribute to our Purple Pig so that children like Marcos and Emilio can Walk, Talk, See, and Play.
+If you join us for Sunday Breakfast we hope you will contribute to our Purple Pig so that children like Aya can Walk, Talk, See, and Play.